awsdocs/amazon-ecs-developer-guide/doc_source/create-network-load-balancer.md

 ## Configure Routing<a name="nlb-configure-routing"></a>

 You register targets, such as Amazon EC2 instances, with a target group\.
 The target group that you configure in this step is used as the target group in the listener rule, which forwards requests to the target group\.
-For more information, see [Target Groups for Your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html)\.
+For more information, see [Target Groups for Your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) in the *User Guide for Network Load Balancers*\.

 **To configure your target group**